nicosuave/sqlctx-extension/README.md

 After installing the `sqlctx` extension from within Zed, you will have the additional slash command available:

-- `/sqlctx` - autocompletes table names based on pre-generated `sqlctx`
+- `/sqlctx` - include pre-generated `sqlctx` for a given table name in Zed AI